-Most anticipated comet of the year to make its closest approach to Earth this weekend
+Most anticipated comet of the year makes closest approach to Earth

 NASA says when a comet approaches the Sun, the space matter gets warmer and causes a glowing that can extend millions of miles.
 C/2023 A3 Tsuchinshan-ATLAS was originally discovered in 2023.

-A once-in-80,000-year sight will make its closest approach to Earth this weekend before heading into the vast abyss of outer space.
+A once-in-80,000-year sight made its closest approach to Earth this weekend before heading into the vast abyss of outer space.

-Comet C/2023 A3 Tsuchinshan-Atlas made its closest approach to the Sun in September and will come within 44 million miles of Earth.
+Comet C/2023 A3 Tsuchinshan-Atlas made its closest approach to the Sun in September before passing within 44 million of Earth on Saturday.

 "Comet C/2023 A3 is no threat to Earth," Peter Veres, a research scientist at the Minor Planet Center, previously told FOX Weather.
 "We know the comet’s orbit well.
 The orbit is becoming better and better with more and more astrometric observations incoming to our center – the MPC."